Filipe-Mendes/isel-leic-pc-s1920v-li51n/zoom/blackboard-25.md

 			return argExceptionTask;

 		lock(theLock) {
+			// If the queue is empty ans sufficiente authorizations are available,
+			// the acquire can be satisfied immediatelly; so, the field permits is
-			if (asyncAcquires.Count == 0 && permits >= acquires) {
+			// updated and a completed task is returned with a result of true. if (asyncAcquires.Count == 0 && permits >= acquires) {
 				permits -= acquires;
 				return trueTask;
 			}
-            // If the acquire was specified as immediate, return failure if (timeout == 0)
+			// If the acquire was specified as immediate, return completed task with
+			// a result of false, which means timeout. if (timeout == 0)
 				return falseTask;